 By offering low prices for grading reports and fast turnaround times, they formed productive partnerships with these vendors.

 In addition to diamond reports, the IGI also conducts research on gems and provides education to the industry.

 If you’re exploring an IGI diamond, ask the retailer for its report number.
 You can verify the IGI report on its website here by typing in the serial number.

-For example, here’s a one-carat diamond graded by the IGI.
+For example, this one-carat diamond was graded by the IGI.